skienzmatishun/rippreport/content/p/america-the-golden-door/index.md

 ---
-title: "AMERICA - THE GOLDEN DOOR"
+title: AMERICA - THE GOLDEN DOOR
 date: 2018-06-20
-thumbnail: "img/america-the-golden-door.jpg"
+thumbnail: img/america-the-golden-door.jpg
 categories:
 - wonderful-wednesday
 authors:
 - ripp-report
+alttags: "The Statue of Liberty, symbolizing America’s welcoming spirit as described in Emma Lazaruss “New Colossus” poem"
 ---
 AMERICA

 “Give me your tired, your poor, Your huddled masses yearning to breathe free, The wretched refuse of your teeming shore.
 Send these, the homeless, tempest-tossed to me, I lift my lamp beside the golden door!”
 Statue of Liberty Poem